-

 Your Label

-With exquisite timing that borders on the uncanny, two paddlers in a canoe somehow manage to precisely align their arrival at Six Mile Falls with a pizza delivery, which they lunch on before continuing down the stream towards Bangor. -
+With exquisite timing that bordered on the uncanny, two paddlers in a canoe somehow managed to precisely align their arrival at Six Mile Falls with a pizza delivery which they lunched on before continuing down the stream towards Bangor. -

 April 16 1988